sciZer0/7/v/README.md

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).

-Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to become Contributor, and he/she can use <b>Hyde Park</b>.
+Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to consequently become Contributor — optionally, using various off-chain and on-chain credentials to provide their social graph in a privacy-preserving manner, and also using **Hyde Park**.

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position through democratic voting (Competitive Quadratic Voting).